grifferz/ongoing-struggle/content/posts/2025/2025-09-07-rethinking-my-backups/index.md

 ### Decide about the additional remote backups

-There's more than one backup, except those are paused at the moment because they all used to come out of `rsnapsbhot`.
+There's more than one backup, except those are paused at the moment because they all used to come out of `rsnapshot`.
 I need to decide about how to re-do those.
 At least one of them probably should not be inside an opaque blob like a `restic` repository.